-Greg Broadmore is creator of colonial-styled raygun-toting planetary explorer Doctor Grordbort.
+Greg Broadmore is creator of colonial-styled, raygun-toting planetary explorer Dr Grordbort.
 Grordbort paraphernalia is sought after by fans around the globe.
-The dinosaur-mad artist illustrated more than 30 children's books before sending his folio to Weta Workshop.
-Since then he has been part of the design team on King Kong, and oversaw the Weta team designing technology and weaponry for 2009's District 9.
+Broadmore went on to spend more than five years working on pioneering game Dr. Grordbort's Invaders, which uses Augmented Reality technology to combine animation with the real world.
+The dinosaur-mad artist illustrated over 30 children's books before sending his folio to Weta Workshop.
+Since then he has been part of the design team on King Kong, and oversaw the Weta team designing technology and weaponry for 2009 hit District 9.

 When Steampunk meets adventure and adventure meets comedy and comedy meets ingenuity and ingenuity meets charm and charm meets wonder and wonder meets pleasure, the result is a Triumph.
 Dr. Grordbort is the future.
 And the past.
 Which makes an ideal present.
 Stephen Fry on Greg Broadmore’s 2012 Dr Grordbort book, Triumph: Unnecessarily Violent Tales of Science Adventure for the Simple and Unfortunate

 Armed with his trusty ray gun and protected by his pith helmet Lord Broadforce's exotic species search on an alien planet is going swimmingly — until the dame gets colonial angst.
 The short is based on the sci-fi world of Dr Grordbort created by Weta Workshop's Greg Broadmore (designer on District 9), in which Victorian steampunk meets alien trophy hunting.
 The live action-CGI film was created over 22 weeks by 11 students of the Media Design School's 3D animation programme, under the direction of James Cunningham.
 Broadmore followed with a Grordbort video game in 2018.